kbejko/kbejko.github.io/_posts/2015-09-05-how-to-get-started-with-jekyll.markdown

 git push origin master
 {% endhighlight %}

-I have a sneaky feeling this can be done with less steps, but lets go with this for now and refactor later.

-1. Clones the repository to your local machine
+>> 1. Clones the repository locally
 2. Changes directory to that repository
 3. Installs jekyll
-4. Installs jekyll in the current directory
+4. Installs jekyll in the existing directory, in this case username.github.io
-5. Opens all the jekyll files in atom (or the text editor of your choice)
+5. Opens all the jekyll files in atom (or the text editor of choice)
-6. Sets your repository as the origin
+6. Sets the repository as the origin
 7. Adds all files to be committed
 8. Commits files
-9. Pushes files to master on github (after the first one you can simply run ``` git push ```)
+9. Pushes files to master on github (after the first one simply run ``` git push ```)

-Then open jekyll locally by running ``` jekyll serve ``` in the terminal.
-In your browser type ``` localhost:4000 ``` to see jekyll out of the box.
+> Then open jekyll locally by running ``` jekyll serve ``` in the terminal.
+In the browser go to ``` localhost:4000 ``` to see jekyll out of the box.